botpress/documentation-v12/docs/nlu/entity-extraction.md

 ```

 :::note
-In some cases, you will find additional structured information in the extras object
+In some cases, you will find additional structured information in the extras object.
 :::

 ## System Entities

-### Duckling extraction
+### Duckling Extraction

 Botpress Native NLU offers a handful of system entity extraction thanks to [Facebook/Duckling](https://github.com/facebook/duckling).
 This engine allows you to extract known entities like Time, Ordinals, Date, and so on.
 For a complete list of system entities, please head to [Duckling documentation](https://github.com/facebook/duckling).

  By default, Botpress uses an instance of Duckling hosted on our remote servers.
 If you don't want your data to be sent to our servers, you can either disable this feature by setting `ducklingEnabled` to `false` or host your duckling server and change the `ducklingURL` in the `data/global/config/nlu.json` config file.

-Please check the [Deployment](../infrastructure/hosting) section for instructions on hosting your Duckling server.
+Please check the Deployment section for instructions on hosting your Duckling server.

 #### Example